 - Isn’t it practical to monitor your data center as one whole unit?
 Wherein a centralized system can check the entire infrastructure.
 The efficiency it provides for technicians can help source out operational problems better.
-Alerts can define troubleshoot needs for technicians.
-It also logs data providing you a clear picture of how your data centers run.
+Alerts can define troubleshooting needs for technicians.
+It also logs data providing you with a clear picture of how your data centers run.
 Through this surveillance mechanism, you can check critical points at regular intervals.
-It allows you to use your infrastructure to optimum data operation.
+It allows you to use your infrastructure for optimum data operation.
 It enables you to inspect environmental factors comprehensively.

 - 2. Streamlined resource allocation

 - The problem with manual and individual monitoring is it negates the dynamics of an integrated system.
-When we address one issue to specific hardware, we tend to forget that each hardware is interconnected.
+When we address one issue to specific hardware, we tend to forget that each piece of hardware is interconnected.
 We address one glitch but do not cover other bases.
 Sometimes it’s the other way around.
 We take it as an umbrella problem when only one piece of equipment has a defect.
 The infrastructure management system can streamline this process.
 It allocates proper resources to specific issues with a holistic approach.